Texas lawmakers give final approval to redrawn congressional map favoring GOP, send to governor

 The U.S. Supreme Court has said the Constitution does not outlaw partisan gerrymandering, only using race to redraw district lines.

 More Democratic-run states have commission systems like California’s or other redistricting limits than Republican ones do, leaving the GOP with a freer hand to swiftly redraw maps.
-New York, for example, can’t draw new maps until 2028, and even then, only with voter approval.
+New York, for example, cannot draw new maps until 2028, and even then only with voter approval.

-Republicans and some Democrats championed the 2008 ballot measure that established California’s nonpartisan redistricting commission, along with the 2010 one that extended its role to drawing congressional maps.

-Both sides have shown concern of what the redistricting war could lead to.